wyattscarpenter/cs3113/4/testing/README.md

 To use, simply place this folder into your project 4 folder, cd into this folder, and run ./test-suite.
 If you'd like to run a single test, run ./run-test [testname.txt]

+If you'd like to compare your test output to the provided output, I recommend using sdiff -b -B [test].out.txt [test].my.txt

 The attribution for each script is included as a comment at the top of the script.

 If you find an error in here, let me know!